holaphil/amazing-maple-e08ae/src/pages/index.md

 sections:
   - section_id: hero
     type: section_hero
-    title: It's time to build your own house
+    title: It's time to build... your own house.
     content: >
       If you look around the web, you may notice every place you exist, your content and data is stored on a platform you do not own.
 Of course these